gsanroma/gsanroma.github.io/_pages/about.md

 ---
 permalink: /
-title: "home"
+title: "about"
-excerpt: "home"
+excerpt: "about"
 author_profile: true
 redirect_from:
-  - /home/
+  - /about/
-  - /home.html
+  - /about.html
 ---

-this is the home page explaining what the site is about
+this is the old about page